 Costa Rica is one of the best family destinations.
 With established tourism infrastructure, you can enjoy the adventures it offers safely, from engaging with macaws to walking on hanging bridges, searching for tropical fish while snorkeling to horseback riding across a quiet jungle stream.

-From lounging on the beach at Manuel Antonio to looking after sea turtles in Tortuguero, our Top 7 Things to Do in Costa Rica with Family provides a list to inspire activities for your trip.
-These experiences can bring your family together while enjoying the country’s beauty.
-You can also use our sample Costa Rica Family Vacations & Tours itineraries to help inspire where to go and what to do.
+From lounging on the beach at Manuel Antonio to looking after sea turtles in Tortuguero, our top things to do in Costa Rica with family provides a list to inspire activities for your trip.
+These experiences can bring your family together, while enjoying the country’s beauty.

 Instead of hustle and bustle, Costa Rica is a joy to explore at a leisurely pace that gives you plenty of time to soak up the sun on the coastline, walk the jungle trails, or enjoy the thrill of a volcano hike at sunrise.